Merging stellar-mass binary black holes: Observations

 \subsubsection{Information encoded in gravitational-wave signals}

-The gravitational-wave signature encodes the properties of the merging binary black holes: the component masses and spins.
-Coupled with information from two or more detectors in a network, this makes it possible to infer the sky location and orientation of the source and the distance to the source \citep{Veitch:2014,GW150914:PE}.
+The gravitational-wave signature encodes the properties of the merging binary black holes: the component masses and spins (see, e.g., \cite{Schmidt:2020} for a review of gravitational waveform modelling, a topic we will not touch on here).
+Coupled with information from two or more detectors in a network, this makes it possible to infer the sky location and orientation of the source and the distance to the source \citep{Veitch:2014,GW150914:PE, Ashton:2019}.

 However, some of the source parameters are strongly correlated, leading to near-degeneracies when attempting to extract them from a noisy dataset.
-For the heaviest black hole binaries such as GW150914, the total mass $M \equiv M_1 + M_2$ is measured relatively accurately because the latest stage of the merger waveform, the ringdown, whose frequency is a function of the total mass, falls in the sensitive frequency band of current gravitational-wave detectors.
-For most black-hole binaries, the chirp mass $M_c \equiv M_1^{3/5} M_2^{3/5} M^{-1/5}$ is the better measured parameter, since it determines to lowest order the rate of frequency evolution during the earlier inspiral phase of the waveform.
-The mass ratio $q\equiv M_2/M_1 \leq 1$ is often quite poorly constrained, because it enters the gravitational-wave phase evolution during inspiral at a higher order in the ratio of the orbital velocity to the speed of light and is partially degenerate with the black hole spins \citep[e.g.,][]{PoissonWill:1995}.
+For the heaviest black-hole binaries such as GW150914 and GW190521, the total mass $M \equiv M_1 + M_2$ is measured relatively accurately because the latest stage of the merger waveform, the ringdown, whose frequency is a function of the total mass, falls in the sensitive frequency band of current gravitational-wave detectors.
+For lower-mass black-hole binaries, the chirp mass $M_c \equiv M_1^{3/5} M_2^{3/5} M^{-1/5}$ is the better measured parameter, since it determines to lowest order the rate of frequency evolution during the earlier inspiral phase of the waveform.
+The mass ratio $q\equiv M_2/M_1 \leq 1$ is often quite poorly constrained, because it enters the gravitational-wave phase evolution during inspiral at a higher order in the ratio of the orbital velocity to the speed of light and is partially degenerate with the black-hole spins \citep[e.g.,][]{PoissonWill:1995,Hannam:2013}.